rayrobdod/string-context-parser-combinator/Base/src/docs/public/index.md

 # Entry Points

-As for API, leaf parsers are avaliable from [[the Parsers object|com.rayrobdod.stringContextParserCombinator.Parsers$]] and the created extension method implementation should ends up calling [[the macroimpl method|com.rayrobdod.stringContextParserCombinator.macroimpl]]
+As for API, leaf parsers are available from [[the Parsers object|com.rayrobdod.stringContextParserCombinator.Parsers$]] and the created extension method implementation should ends up calling [[the macroimpl method|com.rayrobdod.stringContextParserCombinator.macroimpl]]